 Results confirmed that devices in the home – including home routers and TV peripherals as well as the end user terminal devices themselves – consume a significant proportion of total energy and account for almost 89% of emissions across the whole streaming value chain.
 Depending on the choice of user device, the emissions associated with an hour of video streaming can vary from 8 gCO2e/hour for a smartphone to 16 gCO2e/hour for a laptop computer or 58 gCO2e/hour for a 50" smart TV set.

-Several limitations of these findings are highlighted in [CarbonTrust], including lack of representative data, attribution of network energy over millions of consumers and the methodological assumptions to simplify the modelling.
+Several limitations of these findings are highlighted in [80], including lack of representative data, attribution of network energy over millions of consumers and the methodological assumptions to simplify the modelling.

 4.2.7 Energy estimates for broadcast and streaming energy consumption in the UK

-Ofcom, the UK communications regulator published in 2022 through Carnstone its own energy estimates for broadcast and streaming energy consumption in the UK [Ofcom] using the previously established methodological approach developed by BBC Research & Development referred to in clause 4.2.6.
+Ofcom, the UK communications regulator published in 2022 through Carnstone its own energy estimates for broadcast and streaming energy consumption in the UK [82] using the previously established methodological approach developed by BBC Research & Development referred to in clause 4.2.6.
 The estimates compare the energy footprint of an hour of viewing media on a representative user device across the entire distribution value chain.
 The analysis was initially carried out for the year 2019 and was later updated for 2021.
 Even though the scale of energy consumption was similar in magnitude to that of the EU (as described in clause 4.2.6), hourly energy consumption for video streaming was estimated to be lower at 113 Wh per hour of streaming.
 This was equivalent to ~33 gCO2e/hour streaming on a representative viewing device for the UK.

 Table 4.2.7-1: Energy and Emission footprint of an hour of video streaming in the UK